Saturday, July 11, 2026

 New Paper Mario Title:

 And in case if you're unaware, when Paper Mario: Color Splash was announced, a lot of people signed a petition to cancel the game because it continued the action adventure genre to further fragment the original foundation.
 That's why a modern Paper Mario game needs to be based off the first two games.
 That is how Bug Fables and Escape from Ever After were met with positive reception from the fans of Paper Mario.
 They can literally copy and paste the coding and physics of the remastered Paper Mario: The Thousand Year Door and start from there.
-They don't have to retool the game up from the ground up.
+They don't have to retool the game up from the ground up like they did with Sticker Star.
 The core of the game is already done.

 Spyro 4: